- How the PayPal Overpayment Scam Works

 - Frequently Asked Questions

 Beating PayPal overpayment scams is easy as long as you know how they work and what red flags to watch out for.
 The main thing that should warn you of a scam is someone sending you money for more than the agreed-upon amount.
 If this happens, you should reject or cancel the PayPal payment and don't ever send them money via wire transfer.

 How the PayPal Overpayment Scam Works

-In this PayPal overpayment scam, the scammer deliberately sends you more than the agreed-upon amount (i.e., overpayment) with the ultimate goal of asking you to wire back the amount they “accidentally” overpaid.
+In this overpayment scam, the scammer poses as PayPal and deliberately sends you more than the agreed-upon amount (i.e., overpayment) with the ultimate goal of asking you to wire back the amount they “accidentally” overpaid.

-Once you’ve refunded their money, they’ll file a reimbursement claim with PayPal, or the credit card they used to pay you via PayPal.
+Once you’ve refunded their money, they’ll file a reimbursement claim with PayPal, or cancel the credit card they used to pay you via PayPal.
 You'll then be left without the item you were selling and without payment for the item, plus the additional overpayment you paid the scammer back.

-You're selling a product online with PayPal as a payment option, either in an online store or a community marketplace.
+You're selling a product online and have PayPal as a payment option, either in an online store or a community marketplace.
 Someone purchases your product but sends you more than the asking price via PayPal.